discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 - have actual links in the "about me" field of their profile
 - @name mention more than 2 users in a post

 There are also a lot of rate limits around how many actions new users can take.
+Of course, new users don't stay new users forever; reading a variety of topics is enough to [transition to trust level 1](https://meta.discourse.org/t/what-do-user-trust-levels-do/4924/2) in about 15 minutes.

-These defaults are indeed safe for the Internet out of the box, but they may be too conservative for your site:
+These defaults are safe for the Internet out of the box, but they may be too conservative for your site:

 - If you are pre-vetting users, or your site is private and you approve all new users manually, you can set everyone's `default trust level` to 1.